Skip to content

 Class will leave UC Merced and travel to Tenaya Lodge via Hwy 140 to Hwy 49 and Hwy 41 to the Wawona Field Station of the University of California Natural Reserve System

-Supervisory Yosemite Park Ranger, Shelton Johnson
+Supervisory Yosemite Park Ranger and Author, Shelton Johnson

 11:00 AM Special Alumna Lecture- Parks as Models for Social Justice: Serving the Organization and Public Inclusively